LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Tabular data
   * Always include entire time series for training, testing, and inference
   * Use entire dataset as test set, remove last time points for training.
 Evaluate on withheld values.
-  * Don t use very large values for prediction length (> 400 data points)
+  * Don't use very large values for prediction length (> 400 data points)
   * Train on many time series and not just one when possible

 Hyperparameters: